alterfw/docs/docs/models/dashboard.md

 title: Dashboard customization
 ---

-Using Hero you can customize the menu labels on WordPress dashboard:
+Using Alter you can customize the menu labels on WordPress dashboard:

 ```php
 use Hero\Core\Model;